 Throughout its bicycle revolution, Portland has been capturing data which make a compelling story.
 Annually, the city now spends US \$1.2 billion less on transportation.
 About \$800 million of this is spent in the local economy rather than on externally supplied cars, parts and oil.
 Statistics like that get attention!
 5. It's all possible.
 As Geller points out, Portland has no history of high bicycle use.
 Granted, it is a liberal green city (if you've seen the TV show Portlandia you'll get the idea), but it's still part of a car-loving culture with 'Carmageddon' highways and large SUVs.
 If Portland can do it, so can we!
 A Crazy Kiwi on a Mama-chari!

-Nigel Rushton

-Hopefully by the time this issue of Chainlinks comes out, Spokes Canterbury member Nigel Rushton will be well on his way to completing his second big Japan bike ride.

-The first one was last year when he took time out from the frying pan of Christchurch's earthquakes and jumped into the fire of Japan's tsunami to embark on an epic 72-day, 4,000 km ride through the country, including a week helping as a volunteer in the disaster area.

-A year later with long cold winter nights approaching and the Red Zone cordon still at the end of the street, he decided to do it again.

-With more time to prepare there are a number of changes.
+Nigel Rushton Hopefully by the time this issue of Chainlinks comes out, Spokes Canterbury member Nigel Rushton will be well on his way to completing his second big Japan bike ride. time out from the frying pan of Christchurch's earthquakes and jumped into the fire of Japan's tsunami to embark on an epic 72-day, 4,000 km ride through the country, including a week helping as a volunteer in the disaster area.
+A year later with long cold winter nights approaching and the Red Zone cordon still at the end of the street, he decided to do With more time to prepare there are a number of changes.
 This time the ride is on a mama-chari, and goes to the four corners of the four main islands.
 Mama-chari is an everyday shopping bike that many people use - mama (mother) and chari (same as the "ching" sound of a bell).
+Last year it was for fun, this year it is to support tsunami survivors, many thou-